-Holi is a popular spring festival also known as festival of colors celebrated with huge fanfare by the people of every cadre in India.
-Apart from being the festival of colors, it is a prehistoric Hindu religious festival which has relates to the legend of demon King Hiranyakashyap and Prahlad, Holika bonfire (still practiced a night before the main Holi) where people gather, sing and dance.
+Holi is a popular spring festival also known as the festival of colors celebrated with huge fanfare by the people of every cadre in India.
+Apart from being the festival of colors, it is a prehistoric Hindu religious festival which relates to the legend of demon King Hiranyakashyap and Prahlad, Holika bonfire (still practiced at night before the main Holi) where people gather, sing and dance.
 Holi is celebrated at the approach of vernal equinox, on the Phalguna Purnima (full moon).
-Therefore, the festival date may vary every year according to the Hindu calender.
+Therefore, the festival date may vary every year, according to the Hindu calendar.
 The festival is also known as Phagwah (Bhojpuri), and Doḷajātra (Oriya), and Dol Jatra or Basantotsav (“spring festival”) (Bengali).
-Well, these were only the different names of the festival in different regions of India, but Holi is also celebrated in unique ways in different Indian cities.
-In the following write-up, we have mentioned about the states where this colorful festival is celebrated.
+Well, these were only the different names of Holi in different regions of India, but it is celebrated in different ways in these places.
+In the following write-up, we have mentioned some of the popular places where Holi is celebrated in unique ways.

 Uttar Pradesh (UP)